-пррепак і Alain Lindsay Greer (58) Professor, Department of Materials Science & Metallurgy, University of Cambridge Ph.D. in Metallurgy & Materials Science 20% 0% 45% 35% From start Stays at the center twice a year Attends the conference Sends young scientists to the center Send young scientist to the WPI center (1/1.5 years since 2012) Kosmas Prassides (56) Professor, Department of Chemistry, University of Durham D.Phil. in Chemistry 20% 0% 45% 35% From Apr.
-2013 Stays at the center every two months Attends the conference Sends young scientists to the center Send young scientist to the WPI center (1/3 months) Thomas P. Russell (61) Professor, Department of Polymer Science and Technology, University of Masachu- Setts Amherst Ph.D. in Nano- Science Technology 20% 0% 45% 35% From start Stays at the center twice a year Attends the conference Alexander Shluger (59) Professor, Department of Physics and Astronomy, University College London Ph.D. in Computation al Materials Science, Condensed Matter Physics 35% 0% 45% 25% From start Stays at the center three times (one month in total) a year Attends the conference Sends young scientists to the center Send young scientists to the WPI center (1/1.6 years since 2012) (1/1 month) Li-Jun Wan (56) Professor, Institute of Chemistry, Chinese Academy of Science Ph.D. in SPM, Physical Chemistry, Nanoscience and technology 20% 0% 45% 35% From start Attends the conference Sends young scientists to the center Send young scientist to the WPI center (1/6 months) Paul S. Weiss (54) Professor, Department of Chemistry and Biochemistry, University of California, Los Angeles Ph.D. in Surface Science 20% 0% 45% 35% From start Sends young scientists to the center Send young scientist to the WPI center (1/1.9 years since 2012)
+Tomasz Dietl (65) Professor, Head of Laboratory of Cryogenic and Spintronic Research, Institute of Physics, Polish Academy of Sciences Dr. Hab., physics of semiconducto rs and magnetic materials, low-temperat ure physics 20% 0% 45% 35% From Apr.
+2012 Stays at the center once (for two weeks) a year Dispatches a researcher who belongs to the same institute with PI to give an invited lecture at the AIMR conference Thomas Gessner (61) Professor, Center for Microtechnologies, Chemnitz University of Technology Ph.D. in Device Science/ Technology 30% 0% 50% 20% From start Stays at the center twice a year Attends the AIMR conference Sends young scientists to the center Dispatches a researcher who belongs to the same institute with PI to give an invited lecture at the AIMR conference Send young scientists to the WPI center (1/6.5 years since 2008) (1/2.3 years since 2012) (1/1 year) (1/6 months) Alain Lindsay Greer (60) Professor, Department of Materials Science & Metallurgy, University of Cambridge Ph.D. in Metallurgy & Materials Science 20% 0% 45% 35% From start Stays at the center twice a year Attends the AIMR conference Sends young scientists to the center Send young scientist to the WPI center (3/2 weeks each) (2/1 week each) Thomas P. Russell (63) Professor, Department of Polymer Science and Technology, University of Masachu- Setts Amherst Ph.D. in Nano- Science Technology 20% 0% 45% 35% From start Stays at the center twice a year Attends the AIMR conference Alexander Shluger (61) Professor, Department of Physics and Astronomy, University College London Ph.D. in Computation al Materials Science, Condensed Matter Physics 35% 0% 45% 25% From start Stays at the center three times (one month in total) a year Sends young scientists to the center Dispatches a researcher who belongs to the same institute with PI to give an invited lecture at the AIMR conference Send young scientists to the WPI center (1/2.4 years since 2012) (1/3 weeks)